Who could have predicted that Twillingate, this picturesque island of […]

 At this privately owned living history museum you’ll learn about the history and culture of the area through displays of splitting cod or drying squid.

-Some of the things to explore include the craft shop, outdoor eating areas, observation tower, a blacksmith store, sea aquarium and fishing museum.
+Some of the things to explore include the craft shop, an observation tower, a blacksmith store, sea aquarium and fishing museum.